Karate Gi, Karate Belts, Books, DVDs and Videos

 available from any Shotokan Karate England Club.

-A great series of 4 DVDs covering the history of Shotokan Karate from its roots in Okinawa and Japan with Gichin Funakoshi, up to its present and vastly different character in the UK and the USA.
+A great series of 4 DVDs covering the history of Shotokan Karate from its roots in Okinawa and Japan, up to the present time.

 Volume 1.
 Live film of the early pioneers of Karate; Funakoshi, Okazaki, Nishiyama, Kanazawa, Nakayama, Enoeda, Kase and loads of others.
 With archive film from Japan as well as early BBC footage.
 Run Time 50 minutes.